William Fulco

-William James Fulco, S.J., (February 24, 1936 – November 29, 2021) was an American Jesuit priest and National Endowment for the Humanities Professor of Ancient Mediterranean Studies at Loyola Marymount University in Los Angeles, California.
+William James Fulco (February 24, 1936 – November 29, 2021) was an American Jesuit priest and National Endowment for the Humanities Professor of Ancient Mediterranean Studies at Loyola Marymount University in Los Angeles, California.

 Fulco was born in Los Angeles.
 He entered the Society of Jesus in August 1954 and was ordained a priest in June 1966.
 He spent most of his career in education.

 Fulco died on November 29, 2021.

 Early life and education

 Fulco was born to Dr. Herman J. Fulco and Clelia Marie DeFeo Fulco in the Leimert Park area of Los Angeles.
 He had a brother, Dr. Armand Fulco, and sister, Yvonne Henriks.
 He graduated from Loyola High School.
 He later joined the Society of Jesus in 1954 and was ordained in 1966.
 Fulco earned his B.A. and Licentiate of Sacred Theology from Jesuit School of Theology, Berkeley, California (now Santa Clara University) and his M.A. at Gonzaga University.
 Fulco finished his Ph.D. in Near Eastern languages and literatures from Yale University.

 Father William Fulco was fluent in nine languages including English, Spanish, Greek, Latin, Aramaic, Arabic, Hebrew, German.